dark1030/dark1030/README.md

 - 👋 Hi, I’m @dark1030
 - 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning Front end development
+- 🌱 I’m currently working as a freelance web developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me poovarasanarumugam1030@gmail.com